Kiriyaga7615/karasic/README.md

 Addon for [Meteor Client](https://meteorclient.com/) by Kiriyaga(ajaj#7615)<br/>
 https://discord.gg/chJNFZzTgq

-- download jar file and run it with latest [Meteor Client](https://meteorclient.com/).
+- download jar file and run it with latest dev build of [Meteor Client](https://meteorclient.com/).
 - also you can build it by yourself.

 # list of all modules: